aaron-grau/curic/react/projects/pokedex/README.md

   |                  | DELETE| /api/pokemon/:id | api/pokemon#destroy

+The `defaults: {format: :json}` option tells the controller to first look for a `.json.jbuilder` view rather than an `html.erb` view

 ### Pokemon Controller

 Build a controller to handle our pokémon resource.
 Start by defining the `#index` and `#show` actions.
 Remember, we want these actions to **render json responses**.
 To make the job easier for our frontend, you should format your index response like this:

   ```
     {